About Us FAQs

 That’s why microfinance is so vital.
 It provides an equitable and empowering way to give business-makers a chance.
 We are their banks.
 We exist to provide working people with the opportunity they need to transform their lives and break the cycle of chronic poverty with dignity.

-Why are 95% of our clients women?
+Why are 97% of our loan clients women?

-Ninety percent of women reinvest their earnings into their families and communities despite unique obstacles such as forced labour, gender violence and legal/cultural inequities.
+97% of women reinvest their earnings into their families and communities despite unique obstacles such as forced labour, gender violence and legal/cultural inequities.

 Entrepreneurial success helps them provide for their families, create jobs for their neighbours and build a safety net for the future.